richie5um/TextBar-Recipes/README.md

 ### Is my External drive mounted (with HTML Styled Text)?
     [ -d /Volumes/MyExtDrive ] && echo "<html><font face=\"helveticaneue-thin\"> MyExtDrive mounted</font></html>" || echo "<html><font face=\"helveticaneue-thin\">MyExtDrive <font color=red><b>not</b></font> mounted</font></html>"

+## Preferences
+> Requires v1.4.9 (or later)
+I'm working on a UI screen for preferences, but, until then you can set the Default Font/Font-Size, and Shell using ```defaults write```

+### How to set the default Font
+    defaults write com.RichSomerfield.TextBar DefaultFontName -string "HelveticaNeue-UltraLight"
+> Requires a restart of the TextBar app

+### How to set the default Font-Size
+    defaults write com.RichSomerfield.TextBar textBarPreferences.DefaultFontSize -int 10
+> Requires a restart of the TextBar app

+### How to set the default Shell
+    defaults write com.RichSomerfield.TextBar DefaultShell -string "/bin/sh"
+> Requires a restart of the TextBar app